aceat64/website/content/guides/terminal-and-shell-setup.md

     curl -s https://andrew.lecody.com/guides/terminal-and-shell-setup/prep_debian.sh | bash -s
     ```

-    The script can be run again to upgrade `bat`, `eza`, and `fzf` to the latest versions.
+    The script can be run again to upgrade `atuin`, `bat`, `eza`, and `fzf` to the latest versions.
 Please note, it has to be run as root.
 If you want to improve it, please send me a [pull request](https://github.com/aceat64/website/pulls).

     Next, you'll need to install `oh-my-posh` using their script: